boltops-tools/terraspace-docs/_docs/tfvars/full-layering.md

 Terraspace layering gives you the power to create shared tfvars at the project-level, and also create targetted tfvars for specific stacks.

-If you that is not enough for your needs, you can even customize layering itself.
+If you that is not enough for your needs, you can even customize layering itself: [Custom Layering]({% link _docs/tfvars/custom-layering.md %}).